alchemycodelab/enron-aggregation/README.md

 # Aggregation practice

-Mess around with aggregations.
-There's nothing special about them, there's nothing magic about them.
-Play around with the sample enron email data.
+Mess around with aggregations.Play around with the sample enron email data.

 There are two aggregates to create as part of this
 repo: `lib/emails-per-day.js` and `lib/email-recipients.js`.